cheylea/selfverification-evoting/README.md

 Add your own keys into the strings to run the programme.

 ## Step Three
-Create the folder `idphoto` in the repository as indicated in the directory.
+Create the folder `idphoto` if required in the repository as indicated in the directory.
 Leave empty.

 # Usage